- Enhances energy provision within the cells

 Lastly, the supportive administration of L-carnitine in sports medicine during training for any kind of endurance sport should be mentioned as an established application.

-One capsule contains 500 mg L-carnitine in pharmaceutical grade.
+One capsule contains 500 mg L-carnitine.

 Other ingredients: magnesium stearate, SiO2.

 The product is vegetarian, gluten-free, lactose-free, not genetically modified.